tremblerz/amla/docs/proposals/scaleout/pkamath-paralleltrain.md

  * To run an AutoML algorithm, with parallel training, the CLI/FE will add a generate task to the database (directly or via a scheduler).
 The task information will indicate that algorithm needs parallel training.
+The database can be any SQL database  (to support concurrent read and writes to the schedule by multiple schedulers on ).
+The first version will use mysql

- * One free scheduler (the first to acquire the task from the database) will pull the task from the database and start a generator.
+ * One free scheduler (the first to acquire the task from the database) will pull the first task from the database and start a generator.

  * The generator will generate multiple networks and generate one config for each network.
 It will make a REST call to the scheduler to indicate